helloprash/C-Basics/whiteboard/7-Sep-2017/assignment.md

 the given number is there or not.
 Algorithm for Binary search is give below.

-1. HOw to generate 1000 nums
+1. How to generate 1000 nums

     1.Write a program in C to generate 1000 random numbers

-    1. Copy paste that to excel Use MS excel as a col
+    1.Copy paste that to excel Use MS excel as a col

     1.Sort it using Excel function and copy paste it back into your input file